-The Psychology of the Color Blue
+The Psychology of Blue in Photography

 Many people consider blue their favourite color.
 Designers use it to create calming rooms.
 Psychologists claim that the color blue lowers blood pressure.
 And artists say that it helps them be more creative.